Chef.fun

 Transfers

-Trading must be enabled by the owner before all transfers can take place on the platform.
-Only transfers where either the sender or recipient is fee-exempt or the owner can occur when trading is disabled.
+Trading must be enabled by the owner before buys and sells can take place on the platform.
 Once trading is enabled, it can never be disabled.

 There is a fee charged on all buys and sells via Uniswap where neither the sender nor the recipient is excluded from fees.

 The tokens collected through fees are stored in the contract address.
-The tokens are swapped for ETH and split amongst the Platform address and Project address when the following conditions are met:
+The tokens are swapped for ETH when the following conditions are met:

 • The threshold number of tokens in the contract (determined by the owner) has been reached.